vintasoftware/vinta-design-checklists/remote-moderated-ux-test/checklist-en.md

 ## 1. Build your prototype
 * [ ] Pick one device or viewport to build the prototype on.
-    * E.g. Consider the context your users are likely to be in and which device they use more often.
+    * Consider the context your users are likely to be in and which device they use more often.
 User behavior data can help you in this decision.
 * [ ] Keep the prototype scope as narrow as possible.
-    * E.g.  Focus on the main questions you want to answer and don’t build too many different flows into it.
+    * Focus on the main questions you want to answer and don’t build too many different flows into it.
 * [ ] Choose the prototyping and testing tools that are most suited for your experiment.
-    * E.g. Lookback is our tool of choice for testing, and here is a very rich list of user research tools.
+    * Lookback is our tool of choice for testing, and here is a very rich list of user research tools.
 * [ ] Write a script to your test.
-    * E.g. Outline the task instructions and some intro and closing notes to guide you.
+    * Outline the task instructions and some intro and closing notes to guide you.
 Avoid using technical language and referencing other parts of the product that your participants may not be familiar with.

 ## 2. Test your prototype for glitches
 * [ ] Run a remote version of this in-house usability test with one or two people, to make sure everything is working properly.